FCC Suspends Net Neutrality Comments, As Chairman Pai Mocks 'Mean Tweets'

 You should feel lucky that you're being allowed to comment at all.

-First Comey now this (Score:2)
+First Comey now this (Score:3)

 Re: (Score:2)